 The City currently sweeps streets that have curbing and/or catch basins generally twice per year from May to October.
 The Downtown area streets are generally swept more often.
-During the 2017 fiscal year, approximately 328 tons of street sweepings were collected and disposed of.
 The City also utilizes a sidewalk sweeper to help reduce debris entering the stormwater system.
 For each future annual report, the City will continue to report the number of miles cleaned and the volume or mass of material removed.